nerfbaselines/nerfbaselines/README.md

 ### Blender
 Blender (nerf-synthetic) is a synthetic dataset used to benchmark NeRF methods.
 It consists of 8 scenes of an object placed on a white background.
 Cameras are placed on a semi-sphere around the object.
+Scenes are licensed under various CC licenses.
 Detailed results are available on the project page: [https://jkulhanek.com/nerfbaselines/blender](https://jkulhanek.com/nerfbaselines/blender)

 | Method                                                                                   |       PSNR |      SSIM | LPIPS (VGG) |        Time |   GPU mem. |